openedx/edx-enterprise/docs/decisions/0006-transmit-updates-only.rst

 Decisions
 =========

-In order to address these performance issues and to more effectively handle on-boarding more customers to the Integrated Channels, we have decided to address requests to the enterprise catalog on two fronts:
+In order to address these performance issues and to more effectively handle onboarding more customers to the Integrated Channels, we have decided to address requests to the enterprise catalog on two fronts:

 1. Increase the page size of requests going to `/api/v1/enterprise-catalog/<uuid>/get_content_metadata` from a base of